psztorc/Truthcoin/docs/README.md

 #### Donation Address
 1M5tVTtynuqiS7Goq8hbh5UBcxLaa5XQb8

+### PM-Questions

+#### Can't PMs be driven by people who are oblivious to who little they know?
+Yes, at first.
+However, these people will quickly start losing large quantities of money, and thereby lose their ability to influence the market.
+Moreover, the existence of these ignorant "sheep" will attract "wolves" who profit by correcting the mistakes of the sheep.

+#### How do you address the problem of low liquidity?
+For PMs which are bounded (ie, will be worth between 0 and $1), tt is possible to design them such that traders can always update the market price, by trading with an automated market maker powered by a market scoring rule. http://hanson.gmu.edu/mktscore.pdf
+I threw together an Excel sheet in the docs folder [LogMSR_Demo.xlsx](https://github.com/psztorc/Truthcoin/raw/master/docs/LogMSR_Demo.xlsx) for additional clarification.
+Feedback is appreciated.

 ### Incentives
 #### How do you know that people wont claim an outcome was whatever will benefit them personally?
+Voters have a strong incentive to vote "the way they believe other will vote".
+Coupled with a desire to collect trading fees (which are higher in a useful marketplace vs. a useless one), voters all have an incentive to vote accurately on all outcomes.
 Check 'voting strategy' in the Whitepaper (docs folder).
 The code/function library which prevents this has been finished in both R and Python flavors.

-#### Prediction markets are a waste of time because no one uses them, drying up the liquidity and punishing the few who dared to try to make the market work.
-The liquidity problem has been solved, even if the solution is widely ignored: http://hanson.gmu.edu/mktscore.pdf I threw together an Excel sheet in the docs folder [LogMSR_Demo.xlsx](https://github.com/psztorc/Truthcoin/raw/master/docs/LogMSR_Demo.xlsx) for additional clarification.
-Feedback is appreciated.